mailchimp/content-style-guide/11-writing-for-social-media.html.md

 ### Engagement

-Do your best to adhere to MailChimp style guidelines when you’re using our social media channels to correspond with customers.
+Do your best to adhere to MailChimp style guidelines when you’re using our social media channels to correspond with users.
 Use correct grammar and punctuation—and avoid excessive exclamation points.

 When appropriate, you can tag the subject of your post on Twitter or Facebook.
 But avoid directly tweeting at or otherwise publicly tagging a post subject with messages like, “Hey, we wrote about you!”
 Never ask for retweets, likes, or favorites.